learn-co-curriculum/intro-to-json-and-ajax.js/README.md

 ## Introduction to AJAX

 [AJAX](http://stackoverflow.com/a/1510156/2890716) stands for Asynchronous Javascript And Xml.
-In a nutshell, it allows your browser to send and fetch information to and from APIs without a page refesh.
+In a nutshell, it allows your browser to send and fetch information to and from APIs without a page refresh.
 Pretty much, AJAX makes it possible to update parts of a web page, without reloading the whole page.

 How awesome is this?
 The awesomest!
-AJAX rules because page refeshes take a long time and users these days are impatient.
+AJAX rules because page refreshes take a long time and users these days are impatient.
 Who wants to wait while a page loads, just to click a button that will load another page?!?
 Not me.

 ## AJAX with Spotify's Chart API